From the Field

 BACK TO QUESTIONS

-• People are struggling to access essential healthcare in northwest Syria, with nearly one-third of the 601 health centers non-functioning and another 70 having been damaged, according to OCHA.
+• Access to essential healthcare in northwest Syria was severely disrupted, with nearly one-third of health centers non-operational and 70 others damaged, according to OCHA.

 • At least 2.5 million children in Turkey (including many Syrian refugees) and 3.7 million children in Syria need continued humanitarian assistance, according to UNICEF.